RomanLearnsHowToCode/RomanLearnsHowToCode/README.md

 - TO LOOK INTO MY PROJECTS PLEASE NAVIGATE TO REPOSITORIES

+UPDATE 02/06/2021
+!!
+PLEASE BE AWARE I have just finished my University course and I am working on my repositories, I am uploading them as much as I can to provide a code to browse in for a potential human resource.

 <!---
 RomanLearnsHowToCode/RomanLearnsHowToCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.